qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - File name is case sensitive (unlike Windows).
 - There is a capability system for executables, apart from file permission sytem.
 Use `getcap` to see capability.
 - Unset variables.
 If `DIR` is unset, `rm -rf $DIR/` becomes `rm -rf /`.
 Using `set -u` can make bash error when encountering unset variable.
-- If you want a script to add variables and aliases to current shell, it should be executed by using `source script.sh`, instead of directly executing.
-But the effect of `source` is not permanent and doesn't apply after re-login.
-It can be made permanent by putting into `~/.bashrc`.
 - Bash has caching between command name and file path of command.
 If you move one file in `$PATH` then using that command gives ENOENT.
 Refresh cache using `hash -r`
 - Using a variable unquoted will make its line breaks treated as space.
 - `set -e` can make the script exit immediately when a sub-command fails, but it doesn't work inside function whose result is condition-checked (e.g. the left side of `||`, `&&`, condition of `if`).
 [See also](https://stratus3d.com/blog/2019/11/29/bash-errexit-inconsistency/)